dromara/sureness/docs/default-datasource.md

   - /api/v1/account/auth===post

 # account info
-# there are three account: admin root tom
+# there are three account: admin, root, tom
-# eg: admin has [role1,role2] ROLE, encrypted password is 0192023A7BBD73250516F069DF18B500
+# eg: admin has [role1,role2] ROLE, unencrypted password is admin, encrypted password is 0192023A7BBD73250516F069DF18B500
-# eg: root has no ROLE, no encrypted password is 23456
+# eg: root has no ROLE, unencrypted password is 23456
 account:
   - appId: admin
-    # if add salt, the password is encrypted password - the result MD5(password+salt)
+    # if add salt, the password is encrypted password - the result: MD5(password+salt)
-    # if no salt, the password is no encrypted password
+    # if no salt, the password is unencrypted password
     credential: 0192023A7BBD73250516F069DF18B500
     salt: 123
     role: [role1,role2]